|

 potential in processed foods.
 As the food and beverage industry continues to

-products remains a key driver for market expansion.
+grow, its reliance on food additives to deliver consistent, appealing products remains a key driver of market expansion.

 Key Market Challenges